Frequently Asked Questions

 A:

-The federal Immigration and Nationality Act provides the basis for U.S. immigration law.
+The federal Immigration and Nationality Act (INA) provides the basis for U.S. immigration law, governing visas, green cards, citizenship and naturalization, asylum, and removal proceedings.

 Q: